 U.S. Navy and Air Force pilots are trained extensively on Angle of Attack from the first day of class, as it becomes the life blood for the rest of their flying career.
-Utilizing AoA from the very beginning, our students benefit from a proven methodology that sets the foundation of the world's best pilots.
+Utilizing AoA from the very beginning, our students benefit from a proven methodology and safety that sets the foundation of the world's best pilots.

 By the end of your training, you will become a member, and proudly call yourself an Angle of Attack trained Aviator™.

 For busy professionals we offer a full time once-in-a-lifetime training experience:

 The Executive Private Pilot™

 The program is designed for a minimum of 3 sorties per day with ground school starting at 8:30am.
 You will complete the day at 3:30pm.
 But it doesn't stop there.
 Homework is assigned each evening and an oral briefing is conducted the next morning.
 Each sortie is briefed and de-briefed.
 This is no walk in the park.
 Your days and nights will be fully occupied.

 You will be challenged, as high expectations are met.

 Every lesson is recorded and analyzed post flight so the student can view any corrective actions or shortcomings that may be affecting progress.